 Many blind and low vision users find it very convenient to use Siri, Apple's digital assistant, to control their iPhone with voice commands.
 Siri is great, but the current version is frustratingly low on features.
 Apple promises big changes to Siri which should allow us to do much more within apps using our voices.
 The new Siri will be available only on iPhones and iPads that support Apple Intelligence.
 The first major Siri update is now delayed due to engineering problems and an Apple spokesperson stated in early March 2025 that it will be released "during the coming year", a very disappointing delay.
 This upgrade should give Siri much more ability to conduct tasks within apps than it currently has.
-According to a leak published by Mark Gurman of Bloomberg in June 2025, Apple is targeting iOS 26.4 for the release of significant Siri enhancements.
-(Just to explain the 26, all the Apple operating systems released in September 2025 use a new year-based numbering system beginning at 26.) iOS 26.4 will probably be released in spring 2026.)
+It now appears that Apple is still experiencing engineering problems with the upgrade and that a first instalment expected in March 2026 will now probably be further delayed.
+The new Siri, when it eventually appears, will be powered by a custom version of Google's excellent Gemini.
+AI

-Although all the new iPhones and iPads now sold by Apple support Apple Intelligence older models will continue to be available both new and used for some time so please consider the likely value to you of Apple Intelligence and the promised major improvements to Siri before purchasing a phone or tablet that doesn't support it.
-The oldest iPhones to support Apple Intelligence are the iPhone 15 Pro and Pro Max.
-The iPhone 15 does not support Apple Intelligence.
-All iPhone 16 models and later support Apple Intelligence.
-Only iPads with an M1 chip or later support Apple Intelligence.
+Although all the iPhones now sold by Apple and all iPads, except for the entry level iPad, support Apple Intelligence.
+Older models will continue to be available both new and used for some time so please consider the likely value to you of Apple Intelligence and the promised major improvements to Siri before purchasing a phone or tablet that doesn't support it.

 If you are planning to help someone who is blind or has low vision to select an iPhone or considering buying one yourself, before beginning to look at iPhone models it's important to ensure that the user will be able to use the phone effectively. iPhones can be fantastic tools for many visually impaired people, but people with little or no useful vision need to make a significant effort in learning to use the VoiceOver interface if they want to make full use of the phone.
 Less demanding blind users will get by with a combination of Siri and just a few simple VoiceOver gestures but it's still important to assess whether the user will be able to remember and perform these gestures.
 If the user has sufficient sight to read the phone screen, then they will probably be able to use the phone the way that fully sighted users do, with some minor adjustments to text sizes and other display changes that can be made in the Settings / Accessibility menu.
 If the user will need to use VoiceOver, it is important to assess their ability to learn and remember the gestures and also that they have the dexterity to perform the gestures.
 VoiceOver gestures are not obvious and they will only be remembered if they are used frequently.
 It is usually vital for most VoiceOver users to have a need to use the phone frequently in order to retain VoiceOver skills.
 If that's not the case, then other, simpler solutions will be more appropriate for most people.

-From 9 September 2025 Apple sells the iPhone models listed below - the price given here is for the smallest memory version); you may be able to find lower prices from other suppliers.
+From 2 March 2026 the iPhone models listed below are available from Apple - the price given here is for the smallest memory version); you may be able to find lower prices from other suppliers.
 If you require the full technical specifications of these phones do an internet search similar to "Apple Support iPhone 17 tech spec".
 There is also a very useful features comparison tool at apple.co.uk if you first click on iPhone at the top of the page.

 iPhone 16, introduced in September 2024;